Online Friends Vs. Real Friends

 MIKE: Hey hold it.
 Do you have Kristine's profile saved onto your blackberry?

 He looks angry.
 Ashley puts his phone in his coat pocket.

 ASHLEY: Um yeah, I have been monitoring who she has been adding carefully ever since the day that she dropped me.

 MIKE: Well can you please stop it because that is stalking and harassing sir!

 BRITTANIE: No it's not.
 It is his phone, so he can look at whatever page he wants.

-Mike puts his right arm around Kristine and pulls her close.
+Mike puts an arm around Kristine and pulls her close.